 4. Choose Timeless Flooring, Countertops and Cabinets

 If you want your kitchen décor to last, choose classic colors that will age well.
-Use accessories that are less of an investment and are easier to replace to add some trendiness and fashion to your kitchen.
+Use accessories, which are less of an investment and easier to replace, to add some trendiness to your kitchen.
+Towels, small appliances, wall paint, curtains, and other décor items are an easy way to add bold prints and trendy colors to revitalize your kitchen.
+When exploring countertops, cabinets, and different kitchen flooring options, focus on classic colors; they’ll be able to handle fashionable updates easily.

 5. Consider Texture and Color